status-im/nim-chronos/README.md

 waitFor(cancellationExample())
 ```

+Even if cancellation is initiated, it is not guaranteed that
+the operation gets cancelled - the future might still be completed
+or fail depending on the ordering of events and the specifics of
+the operation.

-`await` will raise a `CancelledError` if the current future
+If the future indeed gets cancelled, `await` will raise a
-is cancelled:
+`CancelledError` as is likely to happen in the following example:
 ```nim
 proc c1 {.async.} =
   echo "Before sleep"